Part 10: A look at the world of Money-Laundering, and the Muslim Brotherhood’s Bank’s Bank.

 From Russia with Love (via a correspondent account)

+The case of the Bank of New York is an interesting and important one, because if you think the state of affairs with dirty money and US banks is scary just take a look at Russia.
 A good, long look.
 The story of the 1999 Russian money-laundering scandals (yeah, this isn’t the only one) is both a story of the new, emerging threat of Russian organized crime in this world, and the old tale of bureaucratic infighting and law-enforcement turf wars that seem to limit the effectiveness of one investigation after another.
 It’s a threat so great that Russia’s Central Banker was gunned down in September 2006.
 Authorities believed his assassination was due to his push for more effective regulation of Russian banks.

-On top of straining US/Russian relations, the twin Russian money-laundering scandals also brought up the same old rivalries between Robert Morgenthau’s Manhattan office and FBI that plagued the investigations into BCCI a decade earlier.
-Let’s take a closer look at the Bank of New York investigation with this excellent September 1999 article from the New York Times:
+On top of straining US/Russian relations, the twin Russian money-laundering scandals also brought up the same old rivalries between Robert Morgenthau’s

 "